00d/dnd3.5e-srd/001-md/DivineMinions.md

-*This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.*
+## This material is Open Game Content, and is licensed for public use under the terms of the Open Game License v1.0a.

-# Divine Minions
+## DIVINE MINIONS

 All types of beings may serve deities.
 In general, a deity only accepts minions who have accomplished some great deed in service to the deity.
 Such minions usually have the same alignment as the deity.
 No minion's alignment is opposed to the patron deity's alignment on either the law--chaos axis or the good--evil axis.

-## Proxies
+# Proxies

 A divine proxy speaks and acts on behalf of the divine being.
 When the demand for a deity's presence is too high, the deity may use proxies.

 Proxies are divine minions invested with a small portion of the deity's power.
 A deity may invest 1 rank of its power (reducing its divine rank accordingly) in a single servant for as long as the deity chooses.
 The minion must be physically present for the deity to perform the investiture.
 While so invested, the proxy gains any salient divine abilities held by the patron deity as well as the powers and abilities of a rank 1 demigod.
 Without the requisite ability scores or divine ranks, the proxy may not be able to use all those powers and abilities.
 A deity may have more than one proxy, but it must lose 1 divine rank for each proxy it invests.
 A deity can retrieve a single divine rank as a standard action, and doing so it does not require the physical presence of the proxy.

-## Petitioners
+# Petitioners

 Some spirits demonstrate their devotion to their deity by traveling to the deity's home plane.
 Those that survive the journey across the planes become servants of their deity.
 While a few may remain disembodied spirits, most become petitioners through the divine will of their patron deity.